Office of the Secretary of Defense: Obama administration changes

-During the Obama administration, Congress has sought to clarify the organization of OSD, and has worked with the department to move toward a standardization of official naming conventions.
-Many Defense officials, including the Deputy Secretary of Defense (DEPSECDEF), all five Under Secretaries of Defense (USDs), and all Assistant Secretaries of Defense (ASDs), as well as any officials specifically designated in U.S. Code have historically been considered Presidentially-Appointed, Senate-Confirmed (PAS) officials, in that the Senate must provide "advice and consent" for each individual before he or she can operate in an official capacity.
-In a March 2009 letter, Senator Carl Levin, Chairman of the Senate Armed Service Committee, wrote that the department was apparently exercising the authority to appoint other significant officials—termed Deputy Under Secretaries of Defense (DUSDs)—"without statutory authorization, without limitation, and without Senate confirmation."
+During the Obama administration, Congress had sought to clarify the organization of the Office of the Secretary of Defense (OSD), and worked with the Department of Defense to move toward a standardization of official naming conventions.
+Many Defense officials, including the Deputy Secretary of Defense (DepSecDef), all five Under Secretaries of Defense (USDs), and all Assistant Secretaries of Defense (ASDs), as well as any officials specifically designated in U.S. Code have historically been considered Presidentially-Appointed, Senate-Confirmed (PAS) officials, requiring consent of the Senate before the appointee operates in an official capacity.
+In a March 2009 letter, Senator Carl Levin, Chairman of the Senate Armed Service Committee, wrote that the Defense Department was apparently exercising the authority to appoint other significant officials—termed Deputy Under Secretaries of Defense (DUSDs)—"without statutory authorization, without limitation, and without Senate confirmation."
 Levin was "concerned that the proliferation of DUSDs at multiple levels of the organization could muddy lines of authority and may not be in the best interest of the Department of Defense."
 Subsequent legislation established five Senate-confirmed Principal Deputies (i.e., "first assistants"), one for each Under Secretary of Defense.

-The FY10 NDAA gave the Department of Defense until January 1, 2011, to eliminate or redesignate all other Deputy Under Secretaries who are not Principal Deputy Under Secretaries of Defense (PDUSDs).
-The FY11 NDAA extended this deadline to January 1, 2015.
-During that time, the Secretary may, at his or her discretion, appoint within OSD five additional non-PAS DUSDs beyond the five statutory PAS-PDUSDs.
-The USD(I) appears to be maintaining at least three non-PAS DUSDs, although they have been renamed.
-The USD (AT&L) has maintained the non-PAS DUSD for Installations and Environment, though the FY11 NDAA recommended merging this post with the newly created ASD for Operational Energy Plans and Programs.
-The USD(P) has maintained a non-PAS DUSD for Strategy, Plans, and Forces, though the FY11 NDAA recommended eliminating this position.
+The NDAA (National Defense Authorization Act) of fiscal year 2010 gave the Department of Defense until January 1, 2011, to eliminate or redesignate all other Deputy Under Secretaries (DUSDs) who are not Principal Deputy Under Secretaries of Defense (PDUSDs).
+The FY11 National Defense Authorization Act extended this deadline to January 1, 2015.
+During that time, the Secretary was allowed, at his or her discretion, to appoint within the Office of the Secretary of Defense five additional non-PAS (Presidentially-appointed, Senate-confirmed) Deputy Under Secretaries of Defense (DUSDs) beyond the five statutory PAS-PDUSDs.
+The USD(I)–Intelligence–appears to be maintaining at least three non-PAS DUSDs, although they have been renamed.
+The USD (AT&L)–Acquisition, Technology, & Logistics–has maintained the non-PAS DUSD for Installations and Environment, though the FY11 NDAA recommended merging this post with the newly created ASD for Operational Energy Plans and Programs.
+The USD(P) has maintained a non-PAS DUSD for Strategy, Plans, and Forces, even though the FY11 NDAA recommended eliminating this position.

-Nevertheless, a number of positions have been redesignated or eliminated during the Obama administration, pursuant to statutory language contained in the National Defense Authorization Acts of FY10 and FY11. and subsequent internal DoD reports.
+Nevertheless, a number of positions were redesignated or eliminated during the Obama administration, pursuant to statutory language contained in the National Defense Authorization Acts of FY10 and FY11. and subsequent internal DoD reports.